brucethemoose/Minecraft-Java-Arguments/README.md

 > Note: Allocate more RAM and more `ConcGCThreads` than you normally would for other GC, also note that ZGC does not like AllocatePrefetchStyle=3, hence setting it to 1 overrides the previous entry.

+> Note: Generational ZGC doesn't seem to support JVMCI, so it may be slower than Proactive ZGC

 <br/>

 ### Shenandoah